JoelFaldin/JoelFaldin/README.md

 Welcome to my Github profile!
 Im a chilean 🇨🇱 informatics student that enjoys learning new things.

 I like playing videogames whenever I can.
 Particularly, I play Minecraft survival vanilla, Terraria, Hollow Knight, CS:GO, Pokemon and others.
-I've dedicated way too many hours to my minectaft world, there's no stopping now.

 My main langage is Spanish, but I consider myself pretty decent at English.
 Some time ago I tried learning a bit of japanese 🏯, but I haven't put too much effort into it lately. 花が舞い始める 🌻

-(I used to have a good hand at hiragana, katakana was a bit hard for me, and I learned some kanjis here and there)
+(I used to have a good hand at hiragana, but katakana kept being a bit hard for me.
+And I learned some kanjis here and there.)

-I watch anime, ocasionally read manga and light novels.
+I ocasionally watch anime, mangas and read light novels.
 Pretty nice.

 ----
 <h4>🖥️ Technologies</h4>